CarlosLunaGit/capl-lint-extension/README.md

 ```

 Errors:
-* line: 10, error: 'ERROR: Variable already declared at row 6'
+* line: 10, error: 'WARNING: Variable value initialized at row 6 will be overwritten by the new value at row 10.
+Statement: - int z;'

 ---
-6. <h3 id="anchor-6">Declaration of local VARIABLES not at the beginning portion of a FUNCTION</h3>
+7. <h3 id="anchor-7">Declaration of local VARIABLES not at the beginning portion of a FUNCTION</h3>

 ```cpp
 1.  /*@!Encoding:1252*/